TenzinJam/breweries/README.md

 ```
 npm start
 ```
-* If the tab does not open automatically, hit http://localhost:3000/
+* If a tab does not open automatically, hit http://localhost:3000/

-disclaimer: You'd need an API key to see some of the components if you want to run the program locally.
+Disclaimer: You'd need an API key to see some of the components if you want to run the program locally.
 For security purposes, I recommend checking out the deployed site [Breweries Around you](https://brewery-around-you.herokuapp.com/).

 ## Tech Stack
 * Javascript